tristan-farran/NovExercises/interviews-cieplp/notebook notes.md

 There's no chance I would've been able to write all of this from scratch without looking things up though.

-With practice / time / being allowed to use docs / search / copilot I'm confident I could figure it out though.

-I definitely need to get much more comfortable with with pandas generally though as I found it rather unintuitive.

-I just need to practice a bunch.
+With practice / time / being allowed to use docs / search / copilot I'm confident I could figure it out but I definitely need to get a lot more comfortable with with pandas generally and practice a bunch.

 Hopefully I'm fully healthy shortly and can completely zone in on it.